 - This bike isn't ideal for short people. the seat doesn't have any adjustability options.

-Recumbent bikes have been gaining popularity over the past few years.
+Recumbent exercise bikes have been gaining popularity over the past few years.
 They offer a low-impact, high-efficiency form of workout.
 How do they manage to do this?
 Recumbent bikes improve upon the capabilities of upright bikes.
 Buying a recumbent bike can be tricky for a first timer.
 There are plenty of factors that you must take into account.
 In order to make the buying process easier for yourself, you need to develop a better understanding of how these bikes work.
 In order to figure this out, one can compare recumbent bikes with upright bikes.

 Recumbent Bikes vs. Upright Bikes